-Instead, the day will immerse you in a typical day on the future leaders programme at Unilever and all of the exercises will be designed around a business case study.
+Instead, the day will focus on a number of activities designed to immerse you in a typical day on the future leaders programme at Unilever.
 These exercises include:

 - a project meeting with colleagues from your function

 - a short meeting with senior management regarding a current business challenge

 - a team meeting with the other colleagues

 - a one-to-one meeting with your ‘line manager’.